suzuki-shunsuke/tfmv/README.md

 ## Jsonnet

-`--replace` is simple and useful, but sometimes you need more flexible renaming.
+`-r` is simple and useful, but sometimes you need more flexible renaming.
 In that case, you can use `--jsonnet (-j)`.
 [Jsonnet](https://jsonnet.org) is a powerful data configuration language.